scorpio1147/Permutation-Analyzer/README.md

 <img width="1022" alt="image" src="https://user-images.githubusercontent.com/25085195/167344004-5445e841-c3a2-47e9-8c54-69816ba8db92.png">

 ## Setup
-To run this project, first get the repository on your local machine by running `git clone https://github.com/scorpio1147/Permutation-Analyzer.git`.
+To run this project, first get the repository on your local machine by running `git clone https://github.com/scorpio1147/Permutation-Analyzer.git` in whichever directory you would like the program to be.
 After this, make sure that you have Ruby installed.
 If you do not, download it [here](https://www.ruby-lang.org/en/downloads/).
 Finally, navigate to the project directory by typing `cd Permutation-Analyzer` in the terminal and run `ruby permutation.rb`.
 The program should be up and running now!